-If you need to borrow money but find it difficult to get credit from high street banks then have a look at the other options available to you.
+We know that your financial wellbeing is important to you.
+If you need to borrow money but are finding it difficult to get credit from high street banks, then there are other options available to you:

-Moneyline offer small, unsecured loans, often lending to people who struggle to borrow from banks, or who pay too much for their money with higher cost lenders.
+Moneyline offers small, unsecured loans, often lending to people who struggle to borrow from banks, or who pay too much for their money with higher-cost lenders.

 - furniture or household items, for example, washing machines or other white goods

 - clothes or footwear